 Students are responsible for knowing the content of daily announcements.
 Students who wish to have an item included in the daily announcements must have permission from the principal.
+Daily announcements are available on the respective school's webpage.

 Appeals

 Any personnel, patron, parent/guardian, or student may register a complaint, without fear of reprisal or sanctions for the purpose of resolving any unfair treatment or discrimination in the district.
 Students may appeal the determination of an infraction of the rules in the following manner: